jodconverter/jodconverter/README.md

 	- ~~Use the great SonarQube platform for code quality.~~ *Done.
 Checkstyle, PMD, Spotless and Jacoco gradle plugins instead*
 	- Add tests.
 	- Fix reported bugs (will always be the priority).
-	- Take a look at [Oshi](https://github.com/oshi/oshi) for processes management (SIGAR replacement).
+	- ~~Take a look at [Oshi](https://github.com/oshi/oshi) for processes management (SIGAR replacement).
 Seems promising...
-(Advice and comments always welcome).
+(Advice and comments always welcome).~~ *Finally, seems overkill for the needs of the library.
+Any suggestions out there ?*
 	- Improve the sample-webapp project.
 	- Have fun!